heapwolf/EventVat/README.md

 # Synopsis

 ### EventVat is an in-process key/value store with an API inspired by Redis.
 But it's also event based, which means that when changes to the data are made, events will be raised for which a callback can be provided.
-It supports 5 data types, Strings, Numbers, Booleans, Arrays and Hash Tables.
+It supports 5 data types, Strings, Numbers, Booleans, Arrays and Hashes.

 # Motivation